DupScan vs Gemini 2 — Which Duplicate File Finder Is Better for Mac?

 DupScan collects zero user data and operates entirely offline on your Mac.
 Gemini 2 collects usage analytics and requires an account for subscription management.
 DupScan processes all files locally without any network connection.

 Privacy matters when an app scans your entire filesystem.
 DupScan's architecture is fully offline — no account creation, no telemetry, no analytics.
 Your file paths, names, and hashes never leave your Mac.
-This privacy-first approach is part of DupScan's core design, as detailed in our features overview.
+Understanding how SHA256 file hashing protects duplicate detection accuracy shows why local processing matters for both privacy and reliability.

 When Should You Choose Gemini 2 Over DupScan?